Q. What is an online drawing class like?

 Q. How do I apply to the course?

-We require you to complete an online application form and submit a digital portfolio by the application deadline.
+We require you to complete an online application form, including a 500 word statement about your current practice and submit a digital portfolio by the application deadline.

 - 10 artworks

 Images should be saved as jpegs, no larger than 150dpi and maximum 4MB per image.
 Please ensure images are of good quality.

 Animators may submit short video files or a combination of video and 2D images of work within their Additional Works.
 Please limit each video file to 2 minutes/8MB.

 Every image must be labelled in the following way

 Title of Work_Dimensions_Medium.jpeg

 After the application deadline, every application and portfolio is reviewed by a panel of practising artists.
 There is no interview element to the application process, the decision is based solely on your application statement and digital portfolio.